devotronico/react_setup_20230101/README.md

-fix(all-about): fix the second argument type passed to the function myFunc chore(all-global): fix the name of the lib semantic-release fix(all-global): fix the version of nodejs to the version 18.12.1
+fix(all-about): fix the second argument type passed to the function myFunc chore(all-global): fix the name of the lib semantic-release fix(all-global): fix the version of nodejs to the version 18.12.1 fix(all-global): rename the extension of the file "release.config.js" from "js" to "cjs"
 ```

 ---